awltux/ansible-playbook.centos-baseline/README.md

 ## Features:
 * Driven through a shared Makefile
 * Baseline CentOS 7 install
 * CentOS7 upgrades applied
 * OpenStack hardening applied
 * A deployment user created (devops) with passwordless sudo
 * Copy of common ssh certs.
 * debug option
-* Create a Vagrant Box from resultant VM to reduce subsequent deploy times.

 ## Environments
 Playbook deployments can deploy to preconfigured environments.
+### vagrant-virtualbox
-The default environment is 'vagrant'.
+The default environment is 'vagrant-virtualbox'.
 This uses Vagrant to deploy system to VirtualBox.
+* Installs ansible Guest Additions to support shared folders
+* Create a Vagrant Box from resultant VM to reduce subsequent deploy times.